Budget Friendly Eats

 Osteria Bonelli

-My take: Worth the trip out to Torpignattara.
-Menu on a chalkboard in Italian, barely a tourist in sight, and some of the best carbonara and coda alla vaccinara I had in Rome.
-The fried zucchini flowers stuffed with mozzarella and anchovy are worth ordering before anything else.
+My take: Out in Torpignattara, well past the tourist circuit.
+The menu is on a chalkboard in Italian, barely a tourist in sight, and some of the best carbonara and coda alla vaccinara in Rome.
+Order the fried zucchini flowers stuffed with mozzarella and anchovy before anything else.
+Torpignattara's murals are the move for after, the largest in Rome is here at 32 meters tall.

 Casual Roman Classics